 I have outlined the steps to apply for medical residency in a previous post.
 You can start by reading it HERE first.
 I’ll go through some of the steps again quickly but this time, this is specific to Ontario residents.

-1. Pass your Medical Council of Canada Evaluating Examination (MCCEE).
-The MCCEE will be phased out in November 2018.
+Pass your Medical Council of Canada Evaluating Examination (MCCEE).
+The MCCEE was phased out in November 2018.

 2. Pass your Medical Council of Canada Qualifying Examination Part I (MCCQE1) and National Assessment Collaboration OSCE (NAC OSCE).